 Tip 1: Know Your Brand Inside-Out

-A brand should be seen as a spirit expressed in a service or product, and in addition to all the various viability factors (we’re talking level of competition, available demand in a new market, access, distribution, regulations, organic growth potential etc), it’s key to recognise what changes – if any – you’re going to have to apply to your core line-up.
+A brand should be seen as a spirit expressed in a service or product, and in addition to your core line-up.
 Even something as fundamental as your brand name might need addressing; an idea, concept, or word might have utterly different implications within another language or cultural context.

 Tip 2: Tailor an Impactful Story Around Your Philosophy